Date of Award:

 The results of this study can be used to improve the captive management of tapirs and rhinos.
 By identifying the patterns associated with successful reproduction, reduced mortality, and fewer health problems, we can move towards establishing self-sustaining populations for these species.
 This goal is critical for the continued husbandry and conservation of these species.

-Nordstrom, Lisa A., "Tapirs and Rhinoceroses in Captivity: An Examination of the North American Captive Populations and their Husbandry" (2006).
-All Graduate Theses and Dissertations.
+Nordstrom, Lisa A., "Tapirs and Rhinoceroses in Captivity: An Examination of the North American Captive Populations and Their Husbandry" (2006).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6607.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .